 Plus, one of the coolest facts about Vienna is that it’s a wine city.
 You can sample the produce from the Vienna Vineyards in one of the countless Heurige – cozy, traditional wine taverns.

-And to make things even more intriguing, you can “become” royalty in Vienna!
+Last but not least, Vienna is known as the Waltz Capital of the World.
+To make things even more intriguing, you can “become” royalty in Vienna!
 Attend one of the over 450 balls per year or the countless opera and concert performances the Austrian capital hosts.
 Not a classical music fan?
 Then, spend the night in a royal palace.

 Who Should Visit Vienna?

-To sum everything up – you should put Vienna on your travel itinerary, if you can describe yourself as one or more of the following:
+To sum everything up – you should put Vienna on your travel itinerary if you can describe yourself as one or more of the following:

 - museum lover,

 - fine-dining foodie.